DPsych (Clinical) BPsych (Hons) MAPS

 As an experienced Clinical Psychologist at Creating Change, Bianca combines a Doctorate in Psychology (Clinical) and a Bachelor of Psychology (Hons), with extensive training in Cognitive Behaviour Therapy, Acceptance and Commitment Therapy, and Mindfulness.

 Integral to broadening her experience has been the short-term, goal-oriented treatment of youth and young adults at Headspace—independent care sites offering 12 – 25 year olds access to early mental health support—and working in private practice with children, adolescents and their families.

 Equally significant are her roles with Wollongong and Sydney University clinics, and Macquarie University’s Emotional Health Clinic renowned for its innovative, evidence-based treatment of anxiety disorders in children, adolescents, and adults.

-On a personal level, Bianca loves reading.
-She is a skilled saxophonist, and welcomes the revelry of a good card or board game.
+On a personal level, Bianca loves reading and writing fanfiction.
+She is obsessed with the Harry Potter universe, and welcomes the revelry of a good card or board game.

 Read Dr Bianca Heng’s article written for New Idea Magazine on “How to Handle your Teenager’s Messy Bedroom”

 Read Dr Bianca Heng’s article written for The Wellness Portal – PAUSE Online Magazine Singapore on “The Importance of Sadness”

 "Behind every young child who believes in himself is a parent who believed first — Matthew Jacobson, blogger"